Pareto Boundary of the Rate Region for Single-Stream MIMO Interference Channels: Linear Transceiver Design: Pareto Boundary and Computation of Some Key Points

-\begin{proposition} For the two-user single-beam MIMO IC, all the operating points on the strict Pareto boundary can be achieved only when both the transmitters spend the full power, i.e., $\lVert \mat{w}_1 \lVert^2=\lVert \mat{w}_2 \lVert^2=1$. \end{proposition} \begin{proof} See Appendix B. \end{proof}
+As shown in Fig. \ref{fig:no1}, the Pareto boundary consists of the \emph{strict Pareto boundary} (the upperright part graphically, denoted by "strict PB") and the \emph{non-strict Pareto boundary} (including the vertical part and the horizontal part graphically, denoted by "non-strict PB"), divided by "E1" and "E2".
+"E1" and "E2", "SU1" and "SU2" mean two ending points of the strict Pareto boundary and two single user points, which will be studied in Section \Rmnum{3}-B. More precisely, for an arbitrary point on the strict Pareto boundary, it is impossible to improve one rate without simultaneously decreasing the other.
+For a point on the non-strict Pareto boundary, one rate can be further improved while the other rate remains the maximum rate.
+In particular, the strict Pareto boundary can be characterized as follows.

-Although {a} similar result for the two-user MISO IC has been proved in \cite{VS}, it {cannot} be extended to the MIMO case directly.
-As we will see later, this characterization of the strict Pareto-optimal beamformers is important for computation of the strict Pareto boundary.
-Here, we define a set of all the beamformers with full transmit power as
+\begin{proposition} For the two-user single-stream MIMO IC, all the operating points on the strict Pareto boundary can be achieved only when both the transmitters spend the full power, i.e., $\lVert \mat{w}_1 \lVert^2=\lVert \mat{w}_2 \lVert^2=1$. \end{proposition} \begin{IEEEproof} See Appendix B. \end{IEEEproof} \begin{remark} In fact, Proposition 2 has solved a strict Pareto-optimal transmit power allocation problem in this scenario.
+When the strict Pareto-optimal power allocation policy is employed, i.e., both the transmitters spend the full power, the two strict Pareto-optimal transmit beamformers design reduces to the optimization of two transmit beamforming patterns. \end{remark} Here, we define a set of all the beamformers with full transmit power as $\mathcal{W_{FP}}\stackrel{\Delta}{=}\left\{\mat{w}\in {\mathbb{C}}^{{{N_T}}\times{1}} : {\lVert \mat{w} \lVert}^2=1\right\}$ Note that all the strict Pareto-optimal transmit beamformers should be in the set $\mathcal{W_{FP}}$.